Sense of place is palpable in Chanel property’s Napa Valley wines.

 Aromatherapy and Ampelography

-Aromatherapy with a Corkscrew, one of the winery’s most popular experiences but on hiatus as of early 2022, is worth seeking out when it resumes.
+Aromatherapy with a Corkscrew, one of the winery’s most popular experiences, is worth seeking out.
 Participants blind taste several wines and blind sniff scents that range from fruits and fungi to herbs and spices.
 The point here is to identify aromas and understand how the sense of smell affects the enjoyment of wine.
-Also expected to return is the Ampelography Master Class, much of which takes place in the vineyard.
-Determining a vine’s grape type by the shape of its leaves is the goal in that session.
+Much of the Ampelography Master Class takes place in the vineyard.
+Determining a vine’s grape type by the shape of its leaves is the goal in that seasonally offered session.

 Sense of Place